AIDASoft/podio/README.md

 There is a tool to generate a diagram of the relationships between the elements in a model.
 To generate a diagram run `python python/tools/podio-vis model.yaml` and use `--help` for checking the possible options.
-In particular there is the option `--extra-input` that can be used to pass a configuration file defining groups that will be clustered together in the diagram, like it is shown in.
+In particular there is the option `--graph-conf` that can be used to pass a configuration file defining groups that will be clustered together in the diagram, like it is shown in.
 The syntax is
 ```